-It is crucial that children arrive at school prior to 8:45 am on weekdays and before 9:15 am on Sundays.
+It is crucial that children arrive at school prior to 8:45 am (Elementary) and 8:50 am (Early Childhood), on weekdays, and before 9:15 am, on Sundays.
 We cannot stress enough the importance of students being in class before class begins.
 Please keep in mind that tardiness is disruptive to the education of the entire class.
-Please do not drop off students before 8:30 am Monday-Friday and before 9:00 am on Sundays as there is no supervision.
+Please do not drop off your child before the arrival times listed in the timetable above, as there will not be supervision for them.
+This is a safety issue which we take very seriously and we cannot allow any exceptions.
+Please note that in case of a late opening, planned or unplanned, students are expected to daven at home, unless otherwise instructed.